 Her work has been recognized with two national awards from the Sidney Hillman Foundation, among others, and her contributions to the podcast Gravy helped the Southern Foodways Alliance program win the 2015 James Beard Award for best podcast.
 Her work has been supported by grants and fellowships the Fund for Investigative Journalism and the Social Justice News Nexus at Northwestern University, among others.

 Robin received her master’s degree from the Medill School of Journalism at Northwestern University on a full-tuition scholarship from the Robert R. McCormick Foundation.
-After graduating she worked as an investigative reporting fellow for Medill Watchdog, during which time that outlet published a year-long collaboration with The Chicago Tribune examining nationwide abuse of youth at troubled residential treatment centers.
-That series won a National Headliner Award and was a finalist for the Pulitzer Prize.
+After graduating she worked as an investigative reporting fellow for Medill Watchdog, contributing to a year-long collaboration with The Chicago Tribune that was a finalist for the Pulitzer Prize.